 The Regional Travel Voucher Scheme will provide eligible Victorians an incentive to explore the state.

-Vouchers will be offered to Victorian residents to contribute to the costs of accommodation, tourism attractions or tours undertaken in regional Victoria, the Yarra and Dandenong Ranges and the Mornington Peninsula.
+Vouchers will be offered to Victorian residents to contribute to the costs of accommodation, tourism attractions or tours undertaken in regional Victoria, including the Yarra Valley, Dandenong Ranges, Mornington Peninsula and the Victorian alpine ski resorts.

 The program works on a ‘first-come-first-served’ basis and each round will close once all places have been filled for that particular round.